An elderly hag yokai formed from serpentine remains and lingering resentment.

 She is remembered not for story arcs, but for impact.

-In modern contexts, Jakotsu-baba may be read as a metaphor for internal decay, loss of identity, or fear of bodily transformation.
-Psychological and body-horror interpretations highlight the terror of realizing one is no longer what one believes.
+In modern contexts, Jakotsu-baba may be read as a metaphor for internal decay, loss of identity, or the fear of bodily transformation.
+Psychological and body-horror interpretations emphasize the terror of realizing that one is no longer what one believes oneself to be.

-Contemporary art sometimes reframes her as tragic—a woman consumed by forces she could not escape.
+Contemporary art sometimes reframes her as a tragic figure — a woman gradually consumed by forces she could neither control nor escape.

 Yet the core remains: something inside has taken over.